Universidad Ana G. Mendez-Carolina Campus

 Who Thrives Here

-UAGM Carolina serves about 4,468 students, the largest enrollment in this batch, with a remarkable 90.5% Pell rate, the highest in this group.
+UAGM Carolina serves about 4,468 students, the largest enrollment in our dataset, with a remarkable 90.5% Pell rate, the highest in this group.
 The fit case is for Spanish-speaking, Pell-eligible Puerto Rico residents who want bilingual instruction at a low absolute price and intend to work locally on the island.
 Cost is genuinely accessible, and graduates entering local healthcare, education, and government careers in PR see earnings consistent with PR-market norms.
 Students who plan to migrate to the mainland for work face the additional risk that PR-market earnings outcomes may not translate.

 The Verdict: The Numbers Don't Add Up